Fractional factorial design: Notation

-Fractional designs are expressed using the notation lk − p, where l is the number of levels of each factor investigated, k is the number of factors investigated, and p describes the size of the fraction of the full factorial used.
-Formally, p is the number of generators, assignments as to which effects or interactions are confounded, i.e., cannot be estimated independently of each other (see below).
+Fractional designs are expressed using the notation lk − p, where l is the number of levels of each factor, k is the number of factors, and p describes the size of the fraction of the full factorial used.
+Formally, p is the number of generators; relationships that determine the intentionally confounded effects that reduce the number of runs needed.
+Each generator halves the number of runs required.
 A design with p such generators is a 1/(lp)=l−p fraction of the full factorial design.